aalvinlin/polynomial-rational-cfu/README.md

 # Polynomial/Rational CFU

-This application allows students to test their understanding of the relationship between a polynomial equation or a rational equation and its corresponding graph.
+This application allows users to test their understanding of the relationship between a polynomial equation or a rational equation and its corresponding graph.

+Users will be given a polynomial or rational equation (randomly-generated according to user settings), and they will click on areas on a 2D grid to plot zeroes, asymptotes, and the locations of functions.